volt-protocol/ethereum-credit-guild/README.md

 Known issues :
 - Accounting is "pessimistic", which is at odd with how lending protocols usually work.
 Interest is distributed to lenders only after it is paid by borrowers.
 - Some contracts do not follow CEI.
 This is because they only do calls to other immutable protocol contracts, and the only "interactions" considered to have to happen after state updates are interactions to untrusted external contracts (like collateral tokens).
-- A quorum of `GUILD` or `gUSDC` can block all governance actions.
-This is expected and the protocol would rather bias towards immutability than require large governance votes for everything.
+- A quorum of `GUILD` or `gUSDC` can block all governance actions except lending term offboarding.
+This is expected and the protocol would rather bias towards immutability and the ability to safely wind down than require large governance votes for everything.
 Forks are expected in case of strong cohort disagreements.
 - In profit distribution, savings rate can receive rewards even if the split is 0%, because of rounding down.
 - Collateral tokens can remain unclaimable by anyone (only by `GOVERNOR` role) and stay on lending terms if loans are forgiven
 - Rate limited `gUSDC` minter does not take `creditMultiplier` into account for buffer size & replenish rate